joshukraine/ofreport.com/content/articles/2024-06-13-a-miracle-for-mom.md

 no pain.
 We were all waiting for Mom to die, but the reality unfolding before us was that _Mom was getting stronger_.

+Finally, we decided to have Mom’s blood drawn for testing via a third party.
-Finally, my youngest brother Josiah, who is a medical laboratory scientist, decided to draw blood and run some tests.
-What he discovered shocked and thrilled us.
-Mom’s white blood cell count was up, her kidneys were coming back, and a host of other markers showed positive movement.
-In addition, we had by that time, received the results of Mom’s two final cancer marker checks.
+What we discovered shocked and thrilled us.
+Mom’s white blood cell count was up, her kidneys were coming back, and other markers showed positive movement.
+In addition, we had by that time received the results of Mom’s two final cancer marker checks.
 Both were trending downward — a sign that the treatments had been working after all!

 There was still one thing that stood out as a concern.
-Mom’s hemoglobin was extremely low — just above 5.
+Mom’s hemoglobin was critically low — just above 5.
 (Normal levels for a woman Mom’s age would be 11-13.)
 We knew already that the low hemoglobin was a direct result of her cancer treatments, but the consensus was that, in her weakened state, Mom’s body would not be able to recover to normal levels on its own.